wojciechkrol/expo-skeleton-placeholder/README.md

-## SkeletonPlaceholder
+## SkeletonPlaceholder (Expo)

-SkeletonPlaceholder is a React Native library to easily create an amazing loading effect with FlexBox.<br/>
+SkeletonPlaceholder is an Expo library to easily create an amazing loading effect with FlexBox.<br/>
 Android and iOS

 ![](https://user-images.githubusercontent.com/20586489/194037825-92efe72b-2e00-407d-8b18-ab949a85e1ea.mp4)